 Taxis are another way for locals to take advantage and get more money from you than they should, as echoed by Nomadic Matt.
 And if you do resort to catching one, ensure it’s properly licensed and registered so you’re not left paying much more than you should.
 Try to avoid them anyway, in favour of walking and catching the bus if necessary.

-How do you save money for travelling?
+How do you save money when travelling?
 Have you got any more great tips for those on a tight budget?
 Tell me in the comments below: